The 10 Most Popular Camino de Santiago Starting Points (2026)

 5 | Ferrol Spain (Camino Inglés)

 Ferrol is the official Camino de Santiago starting point of the Inglés Way for those looking to receive a Compostela in Santiago de Compostela.
-Pilgrims who live in A Coruña can actually start the way from here, but for visitors, A Coruña is under the 100 Km distance requirement to qualify for an official Compostela.
+Pilgrims who live in A Coruña can actually start the way from the city, but for visitors, A Coruña is under the 100 Km distance requirement to qualify for an official Compostela.

-In 2023, 22,958 pilgrims started their Camino journey from Ferrol, which is 5.5% of total pilgrims.
+In 2025, 28,885 pilgrims started their Camino journey from Ferrol, which is 5.5% of total pilgrims.

 - Distance: Ferrol to Santiago de Compostela is around 116 Km (72 miles) / A Coruña to Santiago de Compostela is 75 Km (47 miles)